awesomebytes/ddynamic_reconfigure/README.md

 Each basic data-type has its own converter: ``toInt()``,``toDouble()``,``toBool()``,``toString()``.
 When one is called, the value will attempt to return a converted form of what it stores into the required data-type.
 The value does not just use an implicit cast.
-It tries to convert the datatype according to common needs that are not answered with other one-liners.
+It tries to convert the data-type according to common needs that are not answered with other one-liners.
-For example, converting a string to an int, a Value will first attempt to scan the string fand see it fits a numeric format.
+For example, converting a string to an int, a Value will first attempt to scan the string and see it fits a numeric format.
 If it succeeds, it will convert and return that number.
 Otherwise, it will return the next best thing: a hash value of the string.

 #### DDParam